particle-iot/docs/src/content/en/shared/firmware.md

 ### Spark.connected()

-Returns `true` when connected to the Spark Cloud, and `false` when disconnected from the Spark Cloud.
+Returns `true` when connected to the Cloud, and `false` when disconnected from the Cloud.

 ```C++
 // SYNTAX